Ulton321/Protein-Language-Model-Steering/README.md

 ## Overview

-This repository includes the code for the paper Weight- and Activation-Based Steering Methods Provide Complementary Control of Biochemical Traits in Protein Language Models.
+This repository includes the code for the paper Where to Edit? : Complementary Protein Property Control from Weight and Activation Spaces.

 We note that for SAE-based steering, we use SAEFold from Parsan et al., 2025.
 Their repository is available here.
 We are not able to include it in our repository due to licensing issues.